-Figure 7 contains two rows of subplots, four in total.
+Figure 7 contains two rows of subplots.
 The first row presents bar plots of sorted estimates for $\widehat{\mathbf{B}}$, while the second row shows factor estimates and their 90% credible intervals.
-Notably, the first factor impacts all indicators, likely representing a broad economic cycle.
-This factor clearly captures the 2008 Great Recession and the disruptions caused by the COVID-19 pandemic, though the early 2000s recession is less pronounced in the corresponding factor estimates.

-The second factor influences all the indicators except for real GDP, starting with headline CPI.
-It might capture price dynamics or inflationary pressures, but do not directly affect the overall output as measured by real GDP.
+Notably, the first factor representing the real economic activity clearly capture the 2008 Great Recession and the disruptions caused by the COVID-19 pandemic, though the early 2000s recession is less pronounced.
+The second factor captures price dynamics, but do not directly affect the real output as measured by real GDP.
 Figure 8 compares the four-quarter moving average of the second factor estimates with the moving average of growth rates of Brent crude oil price.
-The comovement between these series is evident, particularly during periods of significant events such as the 2002-2003 Iraq war and civil unrest in Venezuela, the 2008-2009 Great Recession and OPEC's production cuts, the 2014-2016 oil price collapse and the 2022 Russian invasion of Ukraine.
+The comovement between the two series is evident, particularly during periods of significant events such as the 2002-2003 Iraq war and civil unrest in Venezuela, the 2008-2009 Great Recession and OPEC's production cuts, the 2014-2016 oil price collapse and the 2022 Russian invasion of Ukraine.

-Based on the first column of the factor loading matrix (\mathbf{b}1), the ten variables are grouped into four distinct clusters: Group 1 (unemployment), Group 2 (food CPI and core CPI), Group 3 (real GDP, energy CPI, headline CPI, and household consumption), and Group 4 (imports, labor unit cost, and exports).
+Based on the first column of the factor loading matrix (\mathbf{b}1), the ten variables are grouped into four clusters: Group 1 (unemployment), Group 2 (food CPI and core CPI), Group 3 (real GDP, energy CPI, headline CPI, and household consumption), and Group 4 (imports, labor unit cost, and exports).
+The real activity factor has stronger impacts on international trade and labor unit cost, while also having a positive, albeit less pronounced, impact on consumption, headline CPI, and energy CPI.
+However, its effects on core CPI and food CPI are not statistically significant.
+Additionally, it negatively affects unemployment.

 The second column of the factor loading matrix (\mathbf{b}2) organizes the variables into a different set of four clusters: Group 1 (core CPI, household consumption, food CPI, and unemployment), Group 2 (imports, labor unit cost, and exports), Group 3 (headline CPI), and Group 4 (energy CPI).
-The first column factor has stronger positive impacts on output and international trade, with less influence on prices and consumption.
-It negatively influences unemployment.
-In contrast, the second column factor has stronger positive impacts on prices, with less effect on productivity and international trade.
+The price factor has strong positive impacts on energy prices, with less effect on labor unit cost and international trade.
 It has statistically insignificant positive effects on core CPI and negative effects on consumption, food CPI, and unemployment.